hhucn/dbas/README.md

         make all
         pserve development.ini --reload

-or all in one step:
+or using Docker containers:

+    docker-compose build
     docker-compose up